GosSportsCO/GoogleAPILogin/README.md

 Build login logic and design the corresponding user interface and experience (UI/UX).
 A seamless and intuitive login process is essential for user engagement and satisfaction.

 5. Refactor Code Structure and Improve Documentation Delve deeper into the code structure to achieve a cleaner interface.
-Additionally, add documentation to facilitate future TypeScript (TS) development and maintenance.
+Additionally, add documentation to facilitate future development and maintenance.